phpipam/phpipam/README.md

 And also to all users that filed a bug report / feature report and helped with feature testing!

 ## License
-phpipam is released under the GPL v3 license, see misc/gpl-3.0.txt.
+phpIPAM is released under the GPL v3 license, see misc/gpl-3.0.txt.